skip to main

 How NCDOT purchases land needed for project

 During the project development and design phases, NCDOT works to minimize the number of homes and businesses impacted by a project, but in many cases NCDOT must acquire a necessary amount of private property to build the project.
-This process is called right-of-way acquisition.
-Learn more about this process.
+The Right Of Way Unit is tasked with securing this private property.
+You can learn more about the right-of-way acquisition process here: https://connect.ncdot.gov/business/ROW/Pages/ROW-Support.aspx/

 DESIGN BUILD CONSTRUCTION